gyhou/gyhou.github.io/_posts/2019-07-05-Life-Death-Poverty.md

 ---
 My team and I deployed an app called [Life, Death and Poverty](https://tragically-eh-20397.herokuapp.com/) on Heroku!

-Using plotly, we aim to visualize the the data taken by the Community Health Status Indicators (CHSI) to help understand how each causes of death affects people across America.
+Using plotly dash, we aim to visualize the the data taken by the Community Health Status Indicators (CHSI) to help understand how each causes of death affects people across America.

 **Data Source** - [Centers for Disease Control and Prevention (CDC) Dataset](https://catalog.data.gov/dataset/community-health-status-indicators-chsi-to-combat-obesity-heart-disease-and-cancer)